-The FAST Act requires the National Research Council of the National Academies of Science (NAS) to conduct a thorough study of the Compliance, Safety, Accountability (CSA) program, specifically the Safety Measurement System (SMS).
+The FAST Act required the National Research Council of the National Academies of Science (NAS) to conduct a study of the Compliance, Safety, Accountability (CSA) program, specifically the Safety Measurement System (SMS).

-NAS will conduct an independent correlation study of SMS.
-The FAST Act has outlined several elements that NAS must analyze and/or consider, including:
+The FAST Act outlined several elements for NAS to analyze and/or consider, including:

 - The accuracy with which the Behavior Analysis and Safety Improvement Categories (BASIC) identify high risk carriers; and predict or are correlated with future crash risk, crash severity, or other safety indicators for motor carriers, including the high risk carriers;

 - The methodology used to calculate BASIC percentiles and identify carriers for enforcement, including the weights assigned to particular violations and the tie between crash risk and specific regulatory violations, with respect to accurately identifying and predicting future crash risk for motor carriers;